The word Dumpling is popular but Duff is not. What I’m about to make is called Dumplings by some but it’s really Duff.

 In a medium bowl add all ingredients except oil.
 Mix, add water a little at a time while kneading flour until the dough is not too sticky.

 Make balls a little bigger than a ping pong ball.
-Roll balls into a sausage for about 3 inches and set aside.
+Roll balls into a sausage shape for about 3 inches and set aside.
 Repeat this until all balls are finished.

 Add dumplings (duff) into the pot and cover.